lucab/artoolkit/artoolkit/README.txt

 Changes in this release.
 ------------------------
 - Mac OS X video driver: QuickTime 6.4 is now required by default.
 (Support for earlier versions can be enabled at compile-time).
+- Mac OS X libARgsub and binaries which call it: fix for bug "GLUT Warning: glutInit being called a second time" by moving glutInit to main so that it is called before calling arVideoOpen.

 Changes in earlier releases.
 ----------------------------